 Sections 9-11 of the questionnaire ask for information about the completion of the questionnaire, including details of the applicant’s legal representative, if applicable.

-Previously, the applicant received a more in-depth questionnaire, comprised of 34 questions, in their preferred language, which was required to be completed by the applicant and returned within 20 working days.
+Previously, the applicant received a more in-depth questionnaire, comprised of 34 questions, in their preferred language, which had to be completed by the applicant and returned within 20 working days.

 Upon registering and lodging their claim, the applicant is issued a Temporary Residence Certificate, which comes in the form of a plastic card and is referred to the International Protection Accommodation Services (IPAS).